What is Scientific Management Theory?

-The best part of scientific management theorists is that the managers are able to have good control over production.
+The best part of scientific management theorists is that the managers can have good control overproduction.
 Employees become specialists in their field as they do the same task repeatedly; this makes it easy for the manager to have control over employees.

 3. Decreases inaccuracy:

-Inaccuracy is decreased as the theory is based on experiment and observation for context-specific solutions.
-With better planning and decision making, accuracy is achieved.
+Inaccuracy decreased as the theory based on experiment and observation for context-specific solutions.
+With better planning and improved decision making, the accuracy achieved.

 4. Decreased autocracy:

 The theory stimulates the management to adopt a positive relationship with leadership.
 Cooperation amongst employees and managers enhances democracy in the workplace.
 Hence there decreased autocracy by following scientific management theory.